andreacardelli/pitbullcache/README.md

 # PitBullCache
 PitBullCache is a fast and simple PHP Cache library with the minimum functionalities needed that abstracts different cache mechanisms.
-It is easy to use and implement with new cache mechanism.
+It is easy to use and easy to implement with new cache mechanism (MemCache,...).

 With PitBullCache you can speed up web sites by caching any type of data: variables, queries or even full HTML pages.